galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 Update an organism

+**Output**::

+Update an organism

 Output:

- a dictionary with information about the new organism

-**Output**::

 a dictionary with information about the new organism

 **Options**::